cest-la-v/crx-auto-reload-plugin/README.md

 ### server side with 'webpack --watch' mode

-- Parse and modify the 'manifest.json' file
+- Parse and modify the 'manifest.json' file's output
     - if exists 'background.page': append a '&lt;script type=&quot;text/javascript&quot; src=&quot;auto-reload.js&quot;&gt;&lt;/script&gt;' at the end of 'background.page' HTML
     - else: add a 'auto-reload.js' to the 'background.scripts'
-- Add a 'auto-reload.js' asset
+- Add a 'auto-reload.js' asset output

 ### client side